Around here we are big fans of Words Their Way, an assessment-based, differentiated, leveled approach to spelling and word work.

 But we will always keep this post available to you as a resource!

-To begin using WTW, we recommend that you gather some supplies.
+To begin using Words Their Way, we recommend that you gather some supplies.

 - The Words Their Way book is a must.
-If you are teaching early childhood, we recommend the new Words Their Way for PreK-K book.
+If you are teaching early childhood, we recommend Words Their Way for PreK-K book.

 - You may have access to the sort books at your school.
 If you don’t you will want the sort books as well.
 The sort books in order from easy to advanced are: Letter and Picture Sorts for Emergent Spellers, Letter Name- Alphabetic Spellers, Within Word Patterns Spellers, Syllables and Affixes Spellers, Derivational Relations Spellers.
 In 2nd grade, we usually only needed the Letter Name- Alphabetic, Within Word Patterns, and Syllables and Affixes sort books.